rsksmart/rLogin-providers/README.md

 - `develop` has latest approved PR.
 PRs need to pass `ci` and _LGTM_.
 Do squash & merge.
 - Use branches pointing to `develop` to add new PRs.
 - Do external PRs against latest commit in `develop`.

+### Acknowledgement

+- Ethereum network: EIP-1559 specifications not supported.
+- One by one transaction.
+Confirm must be reached before do a second transaction.
+- Transactions field mandatory: "to".
+Any others are optionals or provided by the library.